piyushjajoo/k8s-operators-course/index.md

 ## Share Your Project

 If you've completed the course and built an operator, share your project on LinkedIn and tag [Piyush Jajoo](https://www.linkedin.com/in/pjajoo) for feedback!
+Please consider ⭐ing the project if you found it useful.

 ---